ampproject/amphtml/validator/nodejs/README.md

   argument for validateString function in the API.

 ### 1.0.12
-* Added support for --user-agent option
+* Added support for --user-agent option.

 ### 1.0.13
 * Added newInstance method, a simple API that's not async.